aenemenate/tw-text-edit/README.md

 ## Features
 - Edit multiple buffers
 - Open/Save files
-- Open files from command line
+- Open as many files as you want from the command line
+- Open a file at a specific line from the command line
 - Line numbers
 - select text, delete it
 - copy / paste